In project Land Jewelry, jewelry artists will create land art for a threatened Baltic Sea.

 The thematic background for this project is the Baltic Sea and the numerous environmental problems it is facing today, including eutrophication, marine litter and declining biodiversity, among many others.
 Nine countries surround the Baltic Sea and about 15 million people live on its coast.
 Throughout history this sea has played an important role to the life of us humans.
 Today it is an intensively used ecosystem and part of this project is to raise awareness about its ecological situation.
 This sea we live by matters and the acts we take can make a difference.
 We ask ourselves and you to think about the situation and how it can be spoken about through art.
 The Baltic sea unites nine countries, it has many names and it’s relevance is undeniable.
 In this project we aim to honor the Baltic Sea and let it be a source of inspiration.

-Every artist will document their own work in whichever way they want, while additionally, a photographer will take pictures along the way and of the final results.
+Every artist will document their own work in whichever way they want and we will take pictures and videos, and post about our work along the way.
 All of this documentation will be made into an exhibition at the end of the year.

 Before the stay on Öland the artists will prepare by freely exploring the theme on their own environment:

 What is it about the Baltic that fascinates us?

 What are threats to it that each of us would like to raise awareness of?

 How can we translate these themes and our own practice as a jewelry artists into creating land art on Öland in August?